ScalesCSS/scalescss/packages/patterns-horizontal-list/README.md

 ## Requirements

-Scales patterns use the [Sass CSS preprocessor](http://sass-lang.com/), you'll need either:
+Scales patterns use the [Sass CSS preprocessor](http://sass-lang.com/), you'll need either Ruby Sass or LibSass.
-* Sass 3.2 or greater
-* LibSass 2.0 or greater

 ## Usage

 Horizontal List should be used whenever you need to make an ordered or unordered list horizontal instead of vertical.
-You can extend it with `--delimited` to semantically mark up a character delimited list for things like tags, etc. You can also center, right align, or hav the list fill the available space.
+You can extend it with `--delimited` to semantically mark up a character delimited list for things like tags, etc. You can also center, right align, or have the list fill the available space.

 ### Default